Skip to main content

 1. Buy cushions in bulk on Amazon

 Mask cushions are the single biggest recurring supply line.
-A DME supplier bills insurance $30-50 per cushion; the same OEM ResMed cushion on Amazon (opens in new tab) typically runs $12-18.
-Buy a 6-pack and you're set for half a year at a third of the DME price.
+A DME supplier bills insurance for each cushion at a noticeable markup over OEM cash pricing; the same OEM ResMed cushion on Amazon is typically much cheaper.
+Buy a multi-pack and you're set for several months at a fraction of the DME price.

 2. Switch to a reusable filter